Tulip-Dev/tulip/doc/user/workspace.rst

 Main window
 -----------

 Properties are an important concept in Tulip, they are used to store information about each node and edge.
-By convention, the properties used by the rendering engine begin with the “view” prefix but it is possible to define an unlimited number of additional properties to your convinience.
+By convention, the properties used by the rendering engine begin with the “view” prefix but it is possible to define an unlimited number of additional properties to your convenience.

 Here is the list of all the rendering properties (e : used with edges, n: used with nodes):